Missouri House expels lawmaker accused of abusing his kids | WTOP

 One child who said Roeber was sexually abusive told investigators that “to have someone that you are trusting as your parent to treat you in that manner and to not treat you like a child … takes away your innocence.”

 The committee found records showing that his children reported the abuse around the time it allegedly occurred in the 1990s, but the Jackson County prosecutor’s office didn’t file charges.
-Jean Peters Baker, the current Jackson County prosecutor, has asked for documents and transcripts from the House investigation so that her office can determine if crimes were committed.
-A spokesman for her office has declined to comment further about the matter.
+Mike Mansur, a spokesman for the prosecutor’s office, said records from the time show that the office didn’t file charges because there was insufficient evidence, but that it is reviewing documents provided by the Missouri House.

-“The state of Missouri has failed these children,” said state Rep. Robert Sauls, a Democrat from Independence who served on the Ethics Committee.
-“And I will not sit back and let the state of Missouri continue to fail them.”
+State Rep. Robert Sauls, a Democrat from Independence who served on the Ethics Committee, said: “The state of Missouri has failed these children, and I will not sit back and let the state of Missouri continue to fail them.”

 Roeber tried to resign last week after the Missouri Independent first reported that House leaders went to the Jackson County prosecutor with concerns that Roeber currently has weekend visitations with a child.